 The main central block provides a clear and unsophisticated view of client activities.
 The employee can easily and quickly switch between different categories of tasks by clicking on the tabs above the client list.
 And, here's another example of a great financial UX design - when the employee is switching between the tabs, only the information displayed in the middle is changing.
 The side panels remain static, enabling access to notifications, messages, personal data, current tasks and schedule.

-It's super convenient because the employee has all of the most frequently used features right at hand, independent of switching between categories in the main block.
+This finance software design is super convenient because the employee has all of the most frequently used features right at hand, independent of switching between categories in the main block.

 When it comes to visuals, every other row in the list has its own shade of grey.
 This was done intentionally not only because it looks attractive but because it allows quick scanning of the chart.